minvws/nl-covid19-coronacheck-website/en/guidepost.md

 Your vaccination details are searched via DigiD based on the personal details that are in your passport; social security number, name and date of birth.
 Your vaccination must contain exactly the same information.
 If this does not match completely, such as a colon, a ç or an é, the data cannot be found.
 There are also people with an unknown date of birth in DigiD; then it says 00 or xx as the date of birth.

 If no vaccination data can be found, contact the healthcare provider who vaccinated you.
 If you have been vaccinated at the GGD, you can call their back office on {{ site.data.links.phone-ggd[page.lang] }} to have the data checked.
 Have you been vaccinated by your general practitioner, hospital or healthcare institution?
 Then contact them.
 They can get you a coronavirus pass with the correct data.

-Does that take too long?
-Then you can always book a free test appointment so that you can make a test certificate.
-For example, if you are going to visit an event within a few days.
-To get access to an event: {{ site.data.links.testen-voor-toegang[page.lang] }}.
 </div>
 {% endcapture %}

 {% capture copy_incorrecte_vaccinatiegegevens %}
 <div markdown="1">
 Are your vaccination details incorrect?
 Then contact the healthcare provider who vaccinated you.
 If you have been vaccinated at the GGD, you can call their back office on {{ site.data.links.phone-ggd[page.lang] }} to have the details corrected.

 Have you been vaccinated by your general practitioner, hospital or healthcare institution?
 Then contact them.
 They can get you a coronavirus pass with the correct data.

-Does that take too long?
-Then you can always book a free test appointment so that you can make a test certificate.
-For example, if you are going to visit an event within a few days.
-To get access to an event: {{ site.data.links.testen-voor-toegang[page.lang] }}.
 </div>
 {% endcapture %}